y3owk1n/govim/README.md

 - Consider zIndex for hints on different layers?
 There might be multiple layers when we are considering `Menubar`, `Dock` and `Notification bar`
 - Better UI representation for action menu (maybe auto edge detection like tooltip in browser, that will place itself around the element based on the space available around it)
 - Find a way to auto deduplicate hints that are targeting the same point
-- Get rid of `PageHeight` in config and find a way to calculate available scroll for (c-d, c-u, gg, G) more reliably.
 - Homerow supports `continuous clicks`, is that something important?
 - Sort of working in Mision Control, but it still shows hints from the frontmost app.
 How can we know that we are in mission control and ignore the frontmost app?
 - Research if there's a good way to implemet visual hint mode where we can select text?
 Doing this with accessibility seems a little hard and vague